Roque Nublo 1813 m – Via Alemana

 Getting to Gran Canaria

-- From Ingenio on the Eastern coast take the road GC120 toward Pasadilla, joining the road GC 130 coming from Telde and then as the previous point.
+- From Ingenio on the E coast take the road GC120 toward Pasadilla, joining the road GC 130 coming from Telde and then as the previous point.

 - From Maspalomas to the South take the road GC60 direction Fataga and San Bartolome de Tirajana to the saddle Cruz Grande.
 From the saddle stay on GC60 until you get to Ayacata.
 Turn onto GC600 getting the parking lot near Roque Nublo.